ontola/ori_api/README.md

 # ORI API

+Serves the REST Linked Data API for [Open Raadsinformatie](https://github.com/openstate/open-raadsinformatie/), available at `http://id.openraadsinformatie.nl`.
+There are other APIs available for this dataset as well ([docs](https://docs.openraadsinformatie.nl)).

 This program listens to a a kafka topic and converts [incoming events](https://github.com/ontola/linked-delta) into a serveable file system hierarchy.
 Multiple serialization formats and a zip file containing them all is generated for every incoming resource.